 Simon – profile

-Role/company: Outreach officer and teacher, Imperial College London
+Role: Outreach officer and teacher, Department of Physics, Faculty of Natural Sciences, Imperial College London

 I was born in Edmonton, North London, and for as long as I can remember I have loved space and rockets.
 I always hoped that I would be able to work in something related to space.
 At school I was drawn towards science, but I was also interested in history, geography and languages, which are incredibly useful for any career, but especially in science where international collaboration is vital.
 As no one in my family had ever been to university, I didn’t really have any idea as to what to do when I finished school.
 Luckily my Physics teacher had seen that I had a passion for space science and suggested I applied to study Physics and Space Science at university, which led me to where I am today!